I'm so excited to share my low carb pho recipe with you!

 Pho is one of my favorite foods ever and is the ultimate comfort food to me.
 I have so many memories tied to this dish.
 My husband and I went on our official first date at a hole-in-the-wall pho restaurant after I raved and raved about the soup.
 I’ve trekked to the local pho joint mid-hangover with my BFFs knowing at the end of our journey we'd all feel 300% better.
 My sister and I regularly frequented one spot simply because she thought the server was cute and we would talk about what their hypothetical child, Minjiffany, would look like (Minji + Tiffany – I still remember, Tiff!).
 So many good things come to mind!

 Unfortunately, pho is as noodley as they come.
 The dish is traditionally served with rice noodles, which have a MILLION carbs in them.
-Well, not a million… but close enough.
+Well, not a million but close enough.
 Just 1 cup of rice noodles has 42 net carbs!
 That's roughly equivalent to a candy bar.
 Psh.
 No. Not anymore, pho.

 Or so I thought!
 You see, after all these years of devouring pho left and right, I had never learned how to make it myself at home.
 I always swung by my favorite pho place whenever I got a hankering for beef noodle soup; it had become like fast food to me.
-After going keto, I started to really miss my beloved soup and I just had to make a low carb pho to curb my cravings.
+After going keto, I started to miss my beloved soup, and I just had to make a low carb pho to curb my cravings.

-For the broth, I parboil the bones for 15 minutes to remove impurities and increase clarity of the broth.
+For the broth, I parboil the bones for 15 minutes to remove impurities and increase clarity of the soup.
 Then I throw everything broth-related into the instant pot: the bones, onion, ginger, fish sauce, and water.
 I set my pressure cooker for 2 hours on high.
 When it’s done, I just strain it!
 You could then use it immediately or make it ahead of time, freeze and boil when you're ready to use it.

 - Lime - A squirt from a lime wedge usually does the trick with minimal amount of carbs

-- Chili Garlic Paste - The brand I use (Huy Fong) that is available at most restaurants has less than 1 gram of sugar and actually reads 0 total carbs on nutrition label.
+- Chili Garlic Paste - The brand I use (Huy Fong) that is available at most restaurants has less than 1 gram of sugar and reads 0 total carbs on the nutrition label.
 Better option to make it spicy on a keto diet.

 - Thai Basil - Super aromatic, this is a lovely herb for any soup.
-Plus it’s low carb!
+Plus its low carb!

 - Cilantro - Have at it!
 This herb is keto compliant.

-- Veggies – Bean Sprouts, Jalapeno, Mushrooms, Onion, Scallion, Broccoli are popular for pho.
+- Veggies – Bean Sprouts, Jalapeno, Mushrooms, Onion, Scallion, Broccoli are favorites for pho.
 Use what you like, just be sure to track the carbs for whatever you add.
 (My low carb veggie list can help you with that!)